This article may contain affiliate links for which we may receive compensation. Thank you for your support.

 - Adelaide Fringe Festival features everything from cabaret to comedy and circus.
 Over 900 festival events are staged in pop-up venues in laneways, warehouses and parks, as well as established theatres, hotels and galleries.

 Rundle Street Mall is a great mall to explore.
 There’s nothing quite like the ‘pop-up’ flower markets, funky little coffee stands, clever sculptures and talented street-musicians.
 They really do give this mall its friendly atmosphere.

-Rundle Mall is lined with Department stores, fashion designers and trendy boutiques.
+Rundle Mall is lined with Department stores, fashion shops and trendy boutiques.
 You will find beautiful arcades and laneways laden with gift shops and cafes.
-Don’t forget about the food-halls sub-ground level which have an abundance of restaurants and cafes to explore.

 Don’t miss the Adelaide Arcade.
 Built in 1885, it is one of the most well preserved examples of Victorian elegance and home to more than 100 specialty retail outlets.
 It’s also home to one of South Australia’s famous chocolatiers, Haigh’s Chocolate.
-Don’t forget to take some home!
+Take some of these delicious treats home!

 Adelaide’s sculptures are some of the best I’ve seen around the country.
 The piglet family are my favourites!
 The four pigs won the Rundle Mall National Sculpture competition in 1997.

 These popular pigs have been named Oliver (standing) Horatio (sitting) Truffles (sniffing the ground) and Augusta (sniffing the rubbish bin).
 I daresay, they’re some of the most photographed piglets in town!